fgebhart/blog/docs/blog/github-pages-with-namecheap-domain.md

 ---
+title: GitHub Pages with Namecheap Domain
+description: Configure a custom domain obtained from Namecheap for your static website hosted on GitHub Pages
+comments: true
 tags:
   - guide
   - github pages
   - dns
-comments: true
-description: Configure a custom domain obtained from Namecheap for your static website hosted on GitHub Pages
-title: GitHub Pages with Namecheap Domain
+  - namecheap
 ---

 # How to Use a Custom Namecheap Domain with GitHub Pages?